 - b) Applicants who fall within 3, 6 and 9 in the table above will be treated equally within their grouping.
 Applicants will then be prioritised by Band Start Date.
 The vacancy will be allocated to the Applicant with the earliest Band Start Date at the top following prioritisation in accordance with the table at 6.2.1.4 (a) above. - c) Where the vacancy is in a Rural Parish and no bids are received from an Applicant with a Rural Connection Band for that Rural Parish, the Council will re-advertise the vacancy and set new labelling criteria to increase the prospects of the vacancy going to an Applicant with a Rural Connection Band for the Rural Parish.
 In re-advertising the vacancy the Council may change the labelling criteria to allow under or over-occupation.
 However, the Council will only allocate a vacancy to an under-occupier if affordability will not be an issue and to an over occupier where it will not result in a Category 1 Hazard.
-If the vacancy can still not be filled, the Council will increase the geographical area to allow bids from nearby Rural Parishes and will also consider labelling the vacancy to allow for over or under-occupation (subject to affordability and avoiding Category 1 Hazard). - d) If a vacancy in a Rural Parish is still not filled after re-advertising it as above, the vacancy will be made available to the whole district.
+If the vacancy can still not be filled, the Council will also consider labelling the vacancy to allow for over or under-occupation (subject to affordability and avoiding Category 1 Hazard). - d) If a vacancy in a Rural Parish is still not filled after re-advertising it as above, the vacancy will be made available to the whole district.